Solarsphere Astronomical and Music Festival – A Niche Festival For All

-Before I left the campsite, I asked the founder Pete what he would choose if he had to decide between astronomy and music.
+Before I left the campsite, I asked Pete what he would choose if he had to decide between astronomy and music.

 I don’t remember the exact words he eventually summoned, but I’ll never forget the look of disbelief and torture at such a question, as if I’d asked him to choose between two of his children.